PCSAS application materials are submitted electronically.

 (f) student academic awards.

 - viii.
-In addition, although there are few specific course requirements for PCSAS accreditation, the RC will look for evidence that the program
+In addition, although there are few specific course requirements for PCSAS accreditation, the Review Committee will look for evidence that the program:

 (b) allows for individualized training; and

 (c) stays abreast of the evolving knowledge base in psychological science.
-Although the RC does not insist that students acquire expertise through specific required courses, the RC will expect clear evidence of students' expertise.
+Although the Review Committee does not insist that students acquire expertise through specific required courses, the Review Committee will expect clear evidence of students' expertise.
 Each applicant has the opportunity and responsibility to make this case.

 c.
 Research training: One of the primary missions of PCSAS-accredited doctoral programs is to train psychological clinical scientists who will be able to generate new knowledge relating to mental and behavioral health problems.
 Therefore, programs must demonstrate that its students conduct meaningful research as a focal part of their graduate education.
 Some key indicators of the quality of research training would include:

-- Is research training at the core of the program?
+- Is research training a core of the program?
 Are students actively involved in scientific research throughout their graduate education?